-If you have rotator cuff tendinopathy, you will notice pain in the outer part of your upper arm, as well as the front and top of your shoulder.
+If you have rotator cuff tendinopathy, you will notice pain in the outer part of your upper arm and sometimes the front and top of your shoulder.
 This could be worse when you raise your hands above your head or reach behind you.
 It could also wake you up at night.

 You also might notice:

 - Swelling and tenderness in the front of your shoulder

 - A “clicking” in your shoulder when you raise your arms over your head

 - Loss of strength or range of motion

 As you get older, tendons and ligaments lose strength and take longer to recover.
 Rotator cuff tendinopathy is more likely to happen in these situations:

 - Repeatedly using your arms, especially in movements above your head

 - Not giving your rotator cuff muscles enough time to rest after overuse

 - Having stiffness in your shoulder socket joint from an injury